UA Ruhr Events

 UA Ruhr Science Symposium – Artificial Intelligence and the Philosophy of Perception

-Spanning from human perception (2020) to reconstructed nature of memory (2024) and now to machine “seeing” (2025), the UA Ruhr Science Symposium traces a compelling arc through philosophy and cognitive science.
+Spanning from Human Perception (2020) to Reconstructed Nature of Memory (2024) and now to machine “Perceiving and Understanding in Humans and AI System” (2025), the UA Ruhr Science Symposium traces a compelling arc through philosophy and cognitive science.
 Guided throughout by Prof. Newen’s expertise, the series moves from the active mind’s interpretation of reality to the shaping of self through memory and finally to the challenges AI poses to our very understanding of what it means to perceive.